-Motorcycle Engineering and Technology is a primer and technical introduction for anyone interested in motorcycles, motorcycling and the motorcycle industry.
+Motorcycle Engineering is a primer and technical introduction for anyone interested in motorcycles, motorcycling, and the motorcycle industry.
 It provides insight into how motorcycles are made and operated.

 Written in an accessible fashion, no previous knowledge of engineering or technology is required, as all technical terms are readily explained and a glossary and abbreviation list is included.
 Whether you are an enthusiast, racer, student, or industry professional, you will surely find this an enjoyable read and a handy reference book on your shelf.

 9. Soldering, Brazing and Welding.

 11. Motorcycle Electrical and Electronic Systems.